-Why the lds help line?
+Why the LDS help line?
 NOT to help bishops provide pastoral care, says Smac

 The catch-all forum for general topics and debates.
 Minimal moderation.
 Rated PG to PG-13.